QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 <div class="row row-cols-md-2"><div>

-The following are ways used to check the progress, or the key indicators of your project.
+The following are ways to check the progress or get key indicators of your project.

-* **R.O.T.I** (Return of time invested)
+* **R.O.T.I** (return of time invested)

 Ask your team, how much a meeting was useful